Australia begins enforcing world-first teen social media ban

 Albanese’s centre-left government proposed the landmark law citing research showing harms to mental health from the overuse of social media among young teens, including misinformation, bullying and harmful depictions of body image.

-Several countries from Denmark to New Zealand to Malaysia have signalled they may study or emulate Australia’s model, making the country a test case for how far governments can push age-gating without stifling speech or innovation.
+Several countries from Denmark to New Zealand to Malaysia have signalled they may study or emulate Australia’s model.

+At a school in the German city of Bonn, students spoke favourably of a ban.

+“Social media is highly addictive and doesn’t really have any real advantages.
+I mean, there are advantages, such as being able to spread your opinion, but I think the disadvantages, especially the addiction, are much worse,” said 15-year-old pupil Arian Klaar.

 Julie Inman Grant, the U.S.-born eSafety Commissioner who is overseeing the ban, told Reuters on Wednesday a groundswell of American parents wanted similar measures.